• Skip to content

 Dr Anestis Touloumis

-I am interested in supervising postgraduate research students in categorical data analysis, multivariate analysis and high-dimensional statistics.
+I am interested in supervising postgraduate research students in machine learning methods, categorical data analysis, multivariate analysis and high-dimensional statistics.
+Projects are likely to involve development of open-source software to support and disseminate the findings of the research.

 For further supervisory staff including cross-disciplinary options, please visit research staff on our research website.